cmsrs/cmsrs3/README.md

 It must be the same like in the admin config file.
 It can be empty string.

-* (optionally) set avaliable page type that appear in the administration area:
+* (optionally) set available page type that appear in the administration area:

 If not set the list is:
 ```bash